Summary of Significant Accounting Policies (Policies) |

 Concentration of Credit Risk and Other Risks and Uncertainties

 The Company’s financial instruments that potentially expose the Company to concentration of credit risk consist mainly of cash and cash equivalents and accounts receivable, net.
 The Company maintains its cash and cash equivalents in domestic cash accounts with large, creditworthy financial institutions.
 The Company has not experienced any losses on its deposits of cash and cash equivalents through deposits with federally insured commercial banks and at times cash balances may be in excess of federal insurance limits.
+The Company relies on four key suppliers for products and services.
+While alternative providers could be identified, the Company is subject to supply and pricing risks.

 Concentration of Credit Risk and Other Risks and Uncertainties